General Info – summary

 Tree

-This succulent perennial is the Largest and Tallest aloe and is up 22m high and the trunk has a diameter of up to 1m – even wider in cultivation (photo 989).
+This succulent perennial is the Largest and Tallest aloe and is up 22m high and the trunk has a diameter of up to at least 1m – even wider in cultivation (photo 989).
 This photo shows the widest tree trunk that I have seen.
-The thickset trunk has expanding greyish Bark with thin visible remains from fallen leaves.
-These leaf remnants make it rough to the touch (photo 839).
-The tree often Branches about halfway up and re-branches more than once.
+The thickset trunk has expanding greyish smooth Bark (photo 839) with thin visible remains from fallen leaves.
+These leaf remnants make it slightly rough to the touch.
+The tree is often much Branched about halfway up and re-branches more than once (photo 234).
 These branches collectively form a rounded crown (photo 390).
 Like Aloidendron dichotomum, branching often occurs by dividing into 2 parts (photo 234).

 Leaves

-The deeply channelled and recurved (arching over and downwards – photo 841) Leaves are situated at branch ends and form a rounded rosulate (forming a rosette) crown.
-They are succulent, fairly thick, long, and narrow.
-Each leaf arches over and downwards and may reach 90 x 9cm.
+The deeply channelled and recurved Leaves are situated at branch ends and form a rounded rosulate (forming a rosette) crown (photo 841).
+They are deeply grooved (photo 842), succulent, fairly thick, long, and narrow.
+Each leaf arches over and downwards (photo 841) and may reach 90 x 9cm.
 Leaves are a dull dark green and have parallel venation that is not that easy to see.
-The Margin is pale, may be pink and is dentate (with spreading, rather sharp teeth that are usually perpendicular to the margin – photos 919 & 842).
-The smallish, whitish Teeth only appear on the margin.
+The Margin is pale, may be pink (photo 842) and is dentate (with spreading, rather sharp Teeth that are usually perpendicular to the margin – photo 919).
+The smallish, whitish Teeth only appear on the margin (photo 919).
 Some teeth become brown tipped.
 The Base of the leaf is amplexicaul (a large leaf base that embraces a stem – photo 921).
 The Apex may end in a drip-tip (photo 841).
-The old leaves do not remain on the tree.
-They shrink and soon fall off the stem.
-Fallen leaves leave a clear stem with small leaf scars.
-They are still greenish and not very shrivelled when they fall.
+Old leaves do not remain on the tree.
+They soon fall off the stem.
+Fallen leaves are initially still greenish and not very shrivelled.
+They leave a clear stem with small leaf scars (enlarged photo 841E).

 Flowers

-Each Inflorescence branches dichotomously low down, and each branch contains a cylindrical upward pointing raceme (simple elongated inflorescence with stalked flowers that open in succession towards the apex – photo 151).
+Each Inflorescence branches dichotomously low down (photo 151), and each branch contains a cylindrical upward pointing raceme (simple elongated inflorescence with stalked flowers that open in succession towards the apex – photo 151).
 Each raceme is about 50cm long.
-Pedicels (stalks of single flowers) – are visible in photo 333 – under Fruit.
+Pedicels (stalks of single flowers) – are visible in photo 150RR and 333 – under Fruit.
 In photo 1 007, bracts (modified specialised leaf usually found with inflorescences and flowers) are clearly visible.
 Individual flowers are bisexual, cylindrical and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-Flowers are rose pink or orange and each flower bud has a distinctive green tip (photo 151).
+Flowers are rose pink or orange, and each flower bud has a distinctive green tip (photo 151).
 Individual flowers are up to 3,8cm long.
-Young flowers are initially erect but spread at least horizontally as they develop.
+Young flowers are initially erect but spread downwards or at least horizontally as they develop and open.
 This allows the insect pollinators to escape more easily.
 The Perianth (the 2 floral envelopes considered together, a collective term for the calyx and corolla) consists of 2 whorls of 3.
 All 6 are similar, resemble petals and are referred to as Tepals.
-The 6 exserted (sticking out, projecting beyond) Stamens (visible at the base of racemes in photo 151) are also in 2 whorls of 3.
+The 6 exserted (sticking out, projecting beyond) Stamens (photo 151) are also in 2 whorls of 3.
 The superior Ovary is trilocular (3 compartments).
-The Stigma also protrudes from open flowers.
-Flowers produce a great deal of nectar and the collecting sunbirds are at least partly responsible for pollination.
+The Stigma also protrudes from each open flower.
+Flowers produce a great deal of nectar and collecting sunbirds are at least partly responsible for pollination.
 (Apr-Jul).

 Fruit

 The Fruit is a trilocular Capsule (a dry fruit resulting from the maturing of a compound ovary with more than 1 carpel).
-In photo 333, pedicels, capsules, old bracts, style and stamens are still visible.
+In photo 333, pedicels, capsules, old bracts and stamens are still visible.
 The irregularly angled Seeds are wind dispersed.

 Distribution & Ecology

-This Tree is found in areas of heavy summer rainfall, little frost and in coastal areas in dense bush.
-It occurs in the Eastern Cape (East London) up through KwaZulu-Natal and northwards into Swaziland, Mpumalanga and Malawi.
-It tends to be more common on east and south facing slopes.
+This not very common Tree is found in areas of heavy summer rainfall, little frost and in coastal areas in dense bush and forested kloofs.
+It occurs in the Eastern Cape (East facing e.g. East London) up through KwaZulu-Natal (East facing) and northwards into Swaziland, southern Mozambique (orange flowers), Mpumalanga and Malawi.
+This tree tends may be more common on east and south facing slopes.

 Ethnobotany

 This Tree grows rapidly (at least initially) from seeds and truncheons (stem cutting from a selected plant – used to produce genetically identically new plants) which should be left for a week after cutting and before planting, otherwise the ends tend to rot.
 Soil should be well drained e.g. on a slope.
-The plant has invasive Roots and should be kept away from buildings.
+The plant has invasive Roots and should be planted away from buildings.
 Scale insect and aphid attack is controllable with an oil-based spray.
 The tree grows in almost any soil but is sensitive to heavy frost.
+It may be planted as a barrier around kraals.

 References